Wilaru: Description and ecology

 Compared to other presbyornithids, Willaru appeared to have been specialised to a more terrestrial lifestyle, based on its tarsometatarsal morphology.
 In particular, the latter W. prideauxi appears to have been more specialised towards terrestriality than the earlier W. tedfordi, being larger and more robust, indicating a clear speciation towards this lifestyle and therefore a direct species sequence.

 Like many modern waterfowl, the Willaru species had spurs and knobs on their carpals.
 Like the closely related modern-day screamers, these were almost certainly used to fight, indicating perhaps territorial habits, as opposed to the more gregarious nature of earlier presbyornithids.

 Willaru co-existed with several anatid and anseranatid species, indicating that there was little ecological competition.
 It is possible that a speciation towards terrestriality might have spared it from competition with more derived waterfowl, allowing it to live longer than other presbyornithids.

+Classification

+It was originally classified as a stone-curlew, but subsequently it was argued to be the youngest member of the extinct family Presbyornithidae instead.
+The discovery of a similar Eocene presbyornithid Murgonornis archeri also supported this taxonomic assignment.
+A 2024 phylogenetic analysis recovered Wilaru within various positions of Galloanserae, making its identity as a presbyornithid questionable.
+However, a 2025 study which reported a nearly complete skull of Vegavis revised the phylogenetic analyses of Galloanserae and recovered Wilaru as a member of the Presbyornithidae within Anseriformes.